Los Cabos International Airport

 Los Cabos International Airport (Aeropuerto Internacional de Los Cabos) is an international airport located in San José del Cabo, Baja California Sur, Mexico, serving as the main gateway to the Los Cabos region on the southern tip of the Baja California Peninsula.
 It offers flights to more than 50 destinations across the Americas and Europe, primarily functioning as a major destination for most U.S. and Canadian mainline airlines.
 The airport is also part of a high-traffic air corridor connecting the Baja California Peninsula with Mainland Mexico.

 Operated by Grupo Aeroportuario del Pacífico (GAP), the airport supports general and executive aviation, flight training, and tourism-related operations.
 It is the larger of two airports in the Los Cabos region; the smaller Cabo San Lucas International Airport is located approximately 26 km to the south.

 As of 2025, it is the sixth-busiest airport in Mexico and ranks 23rd in Latin America by passenger traffic.
 It also ranks fourth in Mexico for international passengers.
-In 2024, Los Cabos International Airport handled 7,488,200 passengers, a 2.95% decrease from 2023, of which 4,658,059 were international passengers.
+In 2024, Los Cabos International Airport handled 7,488,200 passengers, and 7,529,900 in 2025.